 The next step of the process entails the manufacture and test of the equipment that will be installed inside the new trains.
 Lab tests will occur on all internal systems including the propulsion systems, brakes, motors, and heating and cooling systems to make sure they are capable of performing to the highest standards when they are built into the new fleet.

 In 2015, Bombardier will deliver 10 fully functional pilot cars that will spend 18 months in the Bay Area running on BART test tracks and throughout the BART system.
 Much of the testing will be outside of normal operating hours.
 During this thorough qualification and testing phase, BART and Bombardier will verify and validate the train car performance prior to manufacturing.

-Upon successful completion of this test phase, manufacturing of the new train cars will begin in 2016.
+Upon successful completion of this test phase, these pilot cars will put into revenue service (December 2016).
+Delivery of production cars will begin in 2017.

 After a year-long evaluation process in which two separate and independent teams evaluated more than 500 aspects of the three final bids, the independent teams selected Bombardier based on its technical capabilities and low cost.
 Bombardier's bid came in 12% lower than the next least expensive bid, saving BART $184 million—equivalent to the cost of 104 train cars.

 The Federal Transit Administration (FTA) requires that domestic components account for at least 60% of the total cost of all components used to build new transit vehicles and that final assembly take place in the USA.